tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

 * Configure nginx virtualhost
 * Enable remote repository configuration in :file:`wapt-get.ini`

-A package is available in our public store to enable repository replication on Windows WAPT agent : https://store.wapt.fr/store/tis-enable-remote-repo-nginx
+A package is available in our public store to enable repository replication on Windows or Linux WAPT agent : https://store.wapt.fr/store/tis-remote-repo-conf

 WAPT Agent replication configuration